momentohq/public-dev-docs/docs/cache/develop/integrations/sequelize.md

 ## Prerequisites

-To get this example running, you'll need to have the following available:
+To use Momento with Sequelize in your app, you'll need to have the following available:

-- An account with a Git provider such as [GitHub](https://github.com/), [GitLab](https://gitlab.com), or [Bitbucket](https://bitbucket.org/).
 - Node version 16 and above installed on your machine https://nodejs.org/en/download

-Now you're ready to configure the Momento side of things using the [Momento console](https://console.gomomento.com).
+- Configure the Momento side of things using the [Momento console](https://console.gomomento.com).
 You can create an account in the console by providing your email address or linking an existing Google or GitHub account.
 Once you've logged into the console, click the `Create Cache` button on the top right of the page:

 ![Create Cache button](/img/console-create-cache.png)